faaip/portfolio/index.md

 <img class="profile-picture" src="{{ site.baseurl }}/assets/profile_picture.jpg">

 I'm Frederik!
 I'm a B.Sc. in computer science and philosophy from Roskilde University and newly graduated M.Sc. in IT & Cognition from Copenhagen University.
-Currently I work at [FabLab RUC](https://fablab.ruc.dk/) as a technology consultant.
+I now work as an external lecturer and project supervisor at Roskilde University's computer science department.
 In addition to experience as a software developer, I'm also a member of the art- and research based collective [multivocal](http://www.multivocal.org) and a co-initiator of [Group Therapy](https://www.facebook.com/grouptherapy.cph/), a string of parties in Copenhagen exploring diversity and community in and around the dj booth.

 Below is a selection of physical, digital and academic work that I've been or currently am involved in.
 <br/> <br/>